Reisner v. LesoAccountability for One of the Psychologists Behind the Guantánamo Abuses

 On July 28, 2010 the OPD denied jurisdiction over the complaint under a theory that Dr. Leso's conduct did not constitute the practice of psychology and thus was not governed by New York standards for professional psychologists.

-CJA reiterated its request for an investigation of Dr. Leso for his clear violations of psychologists’ professional standards in an August 26th letter, noting that Dr. Leso's conduct at Guantánamo Bay falls squarely within the legal definition of psychology in New York.
+CJA reiterated its request for an investigation of Dr. Leso for his clear violations of psychologists’ professional standards in an August 26th letter, noting that Dr. Leso's conduct at Guantánamo Bay fell squarely within the legal definition of psychology in New York.
 Moreover, Dr. Leso represented himself as a psychologist, for which New York requires a license.
 The OPD never responded to CJA’s request.

 Read CJA Client Dr. Reisner and ally Dr. Trudy Bond’s open letter to Suzanne Bennett Johnson, President of the American Psychological Association requesting that she